Seahawks receiver DK Metcalf showing he’s wise beyond his years

 Any reaction from anybody?

-“No, not really,’’ Metcalf said.
+“No, not really,” Metcalf said.

 Everything else about Metcalf’s first NFL game, though, gave the appearance of a player wise beyond his years — up to, and including, his interviews afterward and later in the week, in which he resisted the idea that any of it was all that big of a deal.

-Metcalf set a Seahawks record for a player in his first game with four catches for 89 yards, breaking a 43-year old team record set by Steve Largent for most yards by a receiver in his first game, and also drew a penalty on a defensive pass interference in the end zone that helped set up a touchdown.
+Metcalf set a Seahawks record with four catches for 89 yards, breaking a 43-year old team record set by Steve Largent for most yards by a receiver in his first game, and also drew a penalty on a defensive pass interference in the end zone that helped set up a touchdown.

 “You can see why we are fired up about him,” coach Pete Carroll said.

-The play that may have fired them up the most was a 25-yard reception late in the third quarter when he saw Russell Wilson get flushed out of the pocket and broke down field to find an open spot in the secondary, then held on to the ball as he was hit by two defenders.
+The play that might have fired them up the most was a 25-yard reception late in the third quarter when he saw Russell Wilson get flushed out of the pocket and broke downfield to find an open spot in the secondary, then held on to the ball as he was hit by two defenders.
 That converted a third-and-five and set up Seattle’s winning touchdown two plays later.

 “I think most rookies don’t recognize things as fast, in their first couple of games at least, as fast as DK did in that first game,” Wilson said Thursday.
 “I thought that he saw things, he saw me scrambling, reacted quickly.
 He’s got a great response there.”